 Sanborn maps were the Google maps of their day, providing detailed information for cities and towns across the United States.
 When combined with city directories they can be a powerful tool to find your ancestor through their place of business, their home and more!

-In August 2018 I had the great honor to speak at the National World War One Museum and Memorial and at the Missouri State Genealogical Conference on the centennial of the outbreak of Spanish Influenza Pandemic and the US Government response to it.
+In August 2018 I had the great honor to speak at the National World War One Museum and Memorial on the centennial of the outbreak of Spanish Influenza Pandemic and the US Government response to it.
 The Museum recorded the event in Kansas City and you can find it here on YouTube.
 I have spoken at a number of venues both large and small across the globe to groups who numbered as few as five to some that counted well over 100.
 I would love to share my energy, enthusiasm and knowledge with your group about an historical or genealogical topic!
 Contact me today.

 First I want to share a bit of background about me.
 I began public speaking in 1986 when I discovered speech and debate in high school.
 From that point on I was hooked on public speaking!
 In my professional life I have spoken on a broad range of military history, local, regional and international issues and on community and personal resilience after devastating events.
-During my time in the Pentagon I was directly involved in the training and education of hundreds of senior-level European and Eurasian officials, which included many speaking roles as did my year-long post-graduate fellowship in Germany, funded by the Robert Bosch Foundation.
-Below you will find a partial list of my previous speaking engagements.
+Below you will find a list of my recent speaking engagements.

 Previous Genealogy Events